lorist/pexip_policy_router/DeployAzureWebApp.md

 DEBUG - set to false in production

-ALLOWED_HOSTS - Can use [os.environ['WEBSITE_HOSTNAME']] in settings.py to use Azure WebApp hostname
+ALLOWED_HOSTS -  Use [os.environ['WEBSITE_HOSTNAME']] in settings.py to use Azure WebApp hostname

-DATABASES - can be used for database connection in a production enviroment
+DATABASES - can be used for database connection in a production enviroment - possible future use

 N.B.
-Django files such as settings.py should be configured to access these via "os.environ['VARNAME']"
+Django files such as settings.py should be configured to access these via "os.environ['VARNAME']" & requires "import os"